Techdudetony/AI_Prompt_Detector/README.md

 ## Step 1: Media Type Selection

 **Chosen Media Type:** Text

-**Rationale:** I selected text because the patterns present in AI-generated text often distinguishes it from human-generated text.
+**Rationale:** I selected text because of the distinguishable patterns that differentiate AI-generated text from human-written text.

 ---

 ## Step 2: Collected Examples

 - **Human Generated Text:**

 >1.
-Hello, I am calling you about your Extended Warranty.
-It's coming up to being due, and I'd love the opportunity to be able to set you up with an updated new policy!
-Please give me a call when you receive this message.
-Thank you!
+I think it’s really important to stay healthy.
+Staying healthy is key to a good life.

 >2.
-I think Japanese businesses are required by law to exhaust other assets before resorting to layoffs.
-America would never put such a policy in place.
+We need to talk about this.
+We really need to talk about this.

 >3.
-This is how GPT should be used for medical advice.
-You throw some symptoms and see about it afterwards with a professional doctor.
-This is a galaxy away from webMD saying cancer every 5 mins.
+Yesterday was so strange.
+I saw a dog chasing a squirrel, and it just made me laugh.

 - **AI-generated Text**
 >4.
-Artificial intelligence has transformed the landscape of modern industries.
-By automating processes and analyzing massive datasets, AI enables companies to make informed decisions and optimize their operations with unprecedented precision.
+Artificial intelligence optimizes predictive models, enabling enhanced efficiency, automation, scalability, and unparalleled accuracy in diverse applications.

 >5.
-The ancient castle loomed over the misty valley, its towers disappearing into the clouds.
-Legends whispered that a dragon guarded the treasure within, but no one who entered had ever returned to tell the tale.
+By leveraging advanced neural network architectures, generative models produce coherent, contextually accurate outputs for complex natural language processing.

 >6.
-By analyzing vast datasets, AI models are capable of identifying patterns and predicting outcomes with remarkable accuracy, thus revolutionizing predictive analytics.
+Cutting-edge algorithms facilitate real-time data analysis, streamlining operational workflows, reducing costs, and driving innovative technological advancements.

 ## Step 3: Brainstorm Specific Traits with AI
 **Prompt Used:**